-The New York City Subway is a fast, affordable way to get around New York City.
-Read these tips for riding the New York City Subway and you'll be traveling around New York City like a local New Yorker in no time.
+The subway is a fast, affordable way to get around New York City.
+Read these tips for riding the New York City Subway and you'll be traveling around like a local New Yorker in no time.

 1. Finding Subway Entrances

 Entrances are typically located on street corners with a staircase for descending into the station.
 If a station is marked with a large green ball, you can buy a MetroCard

 inside; if a station is marked with a red ball, you need to already have a MetroCard